GabrielSCabrera/BanterBot/README.md

 ### Launch with a Python script

-To use BanterBot in a script, create an instance of the `BanterBotTK` class and call the `run` method:
+To use BanterBot in a script, create an instance of the `TKSimpleInterface` class and call the `run` method:

 ```python
 from banterbot import TKInterface, get_voice_by_name, get_model_by_name